 The challenge of the experiment lies in the extreme rarity of the process.
 The experiment objective is to reach values of single event sensitivity equal to 3 x 10-17 that is 10,000 times better than the current measurement.
 To achieve this goal, the three fundamental components of the experimental apparatus are:

 1) a pulsed and very high intensity beam of negative muons, produced through a proton beam hitting a tungsten target;

 2) a superconducting magnetic system, for transporting and selecting muons;

 3) a 12 m solenoid housing the aluminum target and detectors.

-The 10 billion muons produced every second are blocked in the target.
-In 40% of cases, the muon is captured in 1S orbit, giving rise to a muonic atom.
-In the remaining 60% of cases, we have processes of nuclear capture of the muon that give rise to a background of protons, neutrons and photons.
-In the rare occurrence of conversion, a muon in 1S orbit is converted into a “mono-energy” electron with pulse values very close to its mass at rest: 105 MeV/c.
-The detector must be very precise in order to distinguish the signal from the background and consists of a “straw” tube tracer system and a crystal calorimeter.
-The laboratories have a leading role in the INFN contribution to the experiment, leading the design, prototyping and construction of the electromagnetic calorimeter.
-The calorimeter must reconstruct the conversion electrons with an energy resolution of 5% and a time resolution better than 0.5 billionths of a second.
-To do this, the detector consists of 2 discs of 1,400 pure scintillating cesium iodide crystals (CsI) optically coupled with a new generation of silicon photomultipliers (SIPM) with high detection sensitivity for the ultraviolet component at 310 nm of the scintillation light.
+The 10 billion muons produced every second are stopped in the target and form muonic atoms with the muon in the 1S orbital.
+In 40% of cases, the muon decays, while in the remaining 60% of cases it is captured by the nucleus, producing a background of protons, photons and neutrons.
+In the rare case of a conversion event, a muon in 1S orbital turns into a “mono-energetic” electron with a momentum value very close to the muon mass at rest: ~ 105 MeV/c.
+The detector system must be very precise in order to distinguish the signal from the background.
+It consists of a straw tube tracker and a crystal calorimeter.
+The LNF Mu2e group plays a leading role in the INFN contribution to the experiment, guiding the design, the research and development phase and the construction of the electromagnetic calorimeter.